LOOKING FOR A TENNIS SCHOLARSHIP?

 Tennis scholarships – How good do you have to be?

 Athletic tennis scholarships can be achieved if you are at the right level.
 For good tennis players on the level of the Division I the chances to receive a full tennis scholarship are relatively high if you know whom to contact.
-Generally a tennis athlete who wants to gain a tennis scholarship will need a LTA ranking.
+Generally a tennis athlete who wants to gain a tennis scholarship will need a UTR, ITF, LTA, etc. ranking.

 In order to gain the opportunities of your profile and thus receive higher scholarship offers, it is important that you try to participate more in national tournaments in the time prior to starting U.S college.
 This will show college coaches that you are able to compete at a high level